Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-Similarly to \citetalias{Hasan23}, we set a minimum stellar mass of $10^{8}~{\Msun}$ and DM halo mass of $10^{9}~{\Msun}$ within a sphere of mean density 200 times the critical density of the Universe in each snapshot.
+Similarly to \citetalias{Hasan23}, we set a minimum stellar mass of $10^{8}~{\Msun}$ and a DM halo mass of $10^{9}~{\Msun}$ within a sphere of mean density 200 times the critical density of the Universe in each snapshot.
 This ensures that the galaxies are adequately resolved, having at least around 100 stellar particles, and correspondingly, their host halos have around 100 DM particles.
-We then extracted the following data from the galaxy and halo catalogs at each snapshot from $z=5$ to $z=0$: the galaxy's comoving position, its star formation rate (SFR), its stellar mass ({\ms}), its halo mass ({\mh}), its halo virial radius ({\Rh}; comoving radius where {\mh} is calculated), the mass of all gas gravitationally bound to a subhalo ({\mgas}), and synthetic stellar magnitudes in the SDSS $g,r,i,z$ bands \citep{Stoughton02}.
-For more information on the photometric bands, including a comprehensive dust attenuation modeling, see \citet{Nelson18}.
+We then extracted the following data from the galaxy and halo catalogs at each snapshot from $z=4$ to $z=0$: the galaxy's comoving position, its star formation rate (SFR), its stellar mass ({\ms}), its halo mass ({\mh}), its halo virial radius ({\Rh}; comoving radius where {\mh} is calculated), the mass of all gas gravitationally bound to a subhalo ({\mgas}), and synthetic stellar magnitudes in the SDSS $g,r,i,z$ bands \citep{Stoughton02}.
+For more information on the photometric bands, including the comprehensive dust attenuation modeling, see \citet{Nelson18}.
+We also extracted DM particle data at each snapshot for several aspects of our study.